The Basics of Cryptocurrency and How it Works

 Cryptocurrency is a digital currency recorded in a ledger of accounts and transactions between peers using a system of verification and encryption.
-All math and technical jargon aside, that is all there is to every cryptocurrency from bitcoin to litecoin.

 How Does Cryptocurrency Have Value?